NREL/reVX/reVX/least_cost_xmission/README.md

 ### Substation and tie-line connections (New)
-Since we want to allow tie-line connecitons, we must first run LCP to determine where new substation will be built:
+Since we want to allow tie-line connections, we must first run LCP to determine where new substation will be built:

 ```JSON5
 {